 Time trialling is the purest and simplest form of cycle racing; just you, your bike against old Father Time and the elements.
-It is also the easiest way to get into cycle racing and there is no need for any special equipment or clothing.
+It is also the easiest way to get into cycle racing and, apart form a rear facing red light (see below), there is no need for any special equipment or clothing.

 We have put together this little guide to help newcomers understand the basics and some of the quirks of the sport.